-Playgrounds, picnic tables, BBQ areas, benches, dog parks, swimming pools, exercise equipment, and climbing walls remain closed.
+Playgrounds, benches, exercise equipment, and climbing walls remain closed.
 Land management agencies, cities and towns may continue to enforce parking restrictions.
 Other restrictions may apply, even at open locations.
 Plan ahead.
 Verify the status of a location before traveling.
 In some locations, especially west Marin, local services such as food and gas may be unavailable.
 Pack in what you need, and pack everything out.

 - maintain six feet of physical distance from other people who you do not live with (not from your household)

 - frequent handwashing or use of hand sanitizer when soap and water are not available

 - staying home when showing symptoms of illness